jube-home/www.jube.io/_pages/support.md

 ---

-Support is a compelling value proposition for organizations implementing and managing the Jube software, particularly in the specialized domain of fraud and abuse detection.
-Here's a breakdown of its key benefits and features:
+Support is a compelling value proposition for organizations implementing and managing the Jube software, particularly in the specialized domain of AML (Anti-Money Laundering) compliance, aligning with the Jube AML Monitoring Compliance Guidance to meet regulatory standards based on FATF guidelines and the Wolfsberg Principles.
+While AML is the primary focus, Jube’s real-time system and methodologies also support broader transaction monitoring use cases, with slight adaptations for different scenarios.

+Here's a breakdown of its key benefits and features of support:

 ![Support](/support.png)